I tool just one year of photography lessons in Brussels. It was still the time where we only had film, no internet and no smartphones.

 I mainly work with Fujifilm.
 I love the small form factor and the direct buttons.
 It feels like having the light under control.

 When you ask me what to recommend I only recommend the gear that feels good in your hand.
 Sony is excellent but not intuitive in a way I need it.
-I love the Leica M, but just not affordable for me (waiting that Leica sponsores me), I worked with Nikon for years, I quite like the D850 but I am not a fan of the charartes of the lenses anymore.
-Canons are work horses, but the interface was never to my taste.
+I love the Leica M, but just not affordable for me (waiting that Leica sponsores me), I worked with Nikon for years, I quite like the Z9 but I am not a fan of the charartes of the lenses anymore.
+Canons are work horses, but the interface to my taste now, but I have no appropriate lenses.

 If I am asked to recommend a camera I would recommend the XT-3 or the X100F.
 They have all you need for an acceptable price point.